mrtopf/QuantumLounge/docs/roadmap/version0.1/framework.rst

 The following decorators might be helpful to decorate the HTTP method implementations with:

-- ``@json`` will convert the output of the handler into JSON and wrap it into a werkzeug Response.
+- ``@json`` will convert the output of the handler into JSON and wrap it into a werkzeug Response and set the content type to ``application/jsol``.
 Usually it means to return a dictionary.
-- ``@response`` will wrap the output of the handler into a werkzeug Response.
+- ``@html`` will wrap the output of the handler into a werkzeug Response and set the content type to HTML.
 In the above example you'd only need to return ``"hey!"``.